Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The best way to provide humidity is by using a humidity tray.
 A humidity tray is simply a shallow pan filled with (ornamental) gravel and water.
 Set your plant on top of the gravel.
 As the water evaporates, it provides humidity.
 Be sure to keep your pan full of water.

 You can also mist your plant a few times a week.
+Or simply leave a glass of water next to it.

 In addition to providing humidity, you should water your plant at least once a week.
 The leaves will tell you if you are watering correctly.
 Yellow, droopy leaves is a sign that you are watering too much.
 Brown leaf tips means that the soil is too dry and you need to water more.